Tamilrjk/GeeksInformation/Task2/README.md

 ![image5](https://github.com/Tamilrjk/GeeksInformation/blob/main/Task2/image/image3.png)

-The image you sent shows an employee satisfaction vs churn rate graph.
+The image you sent shows an employee satisfaction vs. churn rate graph.
 The x-axis of the graph shows the employees' satisfaction score, and the y-axis shows the churn rate.

 The graph shows a clear inverse correlation between employee satisfaction and churn rate.
 This means that as employee satisfaction increases, the churn rate decreases

-The image you sent shows a customer satisfaction vs churn rate graph.
+The image you sent shows a customer satisfaction vs. churn rate graph.
 The x-axis of the graph shows the customer satisfaction score, and the y-axis shows the churn rate.

 The graph shows a clear inverse correlation between customer satisfaction and churn rate.
 This means that as customer satisfaction increases, the churn rate decreases.
 This is because customers who are more satisfied with a product or service are less likely to cancel their subscription or switch to a competitor.

 The graph also shows that there is a point at which employee satisfaction is so high that the churn rate is very low.
 This point is known as the employee satisfaction threshold.

-employee satisfaction is a key driver of churn reduction.
+Employee satisfaction is a key driver of churn reduction.
 Companies that focus on improving customer satisfaction will see a decrease in their churn rate.

 ## Visualizing Distribution of the Number of Projects